Kiran7007/Interview-Preparation/README.md

 -   **What are different launch modes available in Android?** <br/>
     There are four launch modes for an Activity in Android as follows:

-    1) <b>standard</b> : Creates a new instance of an activity in the task from which it is started every single time.
+    1) **standard** : Creates a new instance of an activity in the task from which it is started every single time.
 It is the default mode if not declared.
     <br/>Eg: If we have an activity stack of A->B->C, If we launch Activity C again using standard Mode, the activity stack will now be A->B->C->C. We can see that two instances of C are present in the activity stack.

-    1) <b>singleTop</b> : Same as standard except that if the activity is at the top of the stack, then the same instance will be used.
+    1) **singleTop** : Same as standard except that if the activity is at the top of the stack, then the same instance will be used.
 Now the existing Activity at the top will receive the intent through a call to its onNewIntent() method.
      <br/>Eg: If we have an activity stack of A->B->C, If we launch Activity C again using singleTop Mode, the activity stack remains to be A->B->C. However if we launch B, then B will be added as new Instance to the stack (A->B->C->B).

-    2) <b>singleTask</b> : A new task will be created and activity will be created at the root of this new task whenever we use launch mode as singleTask.
+    2) **singleTask** : A new task will be created and activity will be created at the root of this new task whenever we use launch mode as singleTask.
 However, if there is already a separate task with same instance, the system will call that activity's onNewIntent() method to route the intent.
 There can only be one instance of activity existing at a time.
     <br/>Eg: If our activity stack is A->B->C and if we launch D using singleTask, it will be A->B->C->[D].
 Here braces represents the stack in separate task.
 If we call E using standard mode, then it will be A->B->C->[D->E].<br/>
     If we have A->B->C and if we call B again using singleTask launch Mode, the stack will now be A->[B] with B in a separate task.
 Activity C will be destroyed.

-    1) <b>singleInstance</b> : Same as Single Task except it creates a new activity in a task and no other activities can then launched into that task.
+    1) **singleInstance** : Same as Single Task except it creates a new activity in a task and no other activities can then launched into that task.
 That task will forever contains only that activity.
 If we use standard or singleTop to launch another activities, they are launched into another tasks.
     <br/>Eg: if the Activity stack is A->B and now we launched C using singleInstance Launch Mode, the new stack will be A->B->[C].
 Now if we call a new activity D from C, it will be launched into separate task.
 Now the new stack will be A->B->[C]->[D].
 Now if we launch E from activity B, Then new stack will be A->B->E [C]->[D].
 If we call C again, onNewIntent() of C will be called and new stack will be A->B->E->[C] [D].

     You can read more about them [here](https://developer.android.com/guide/components/activities/tasks-and-back-stack#ManifestForTasks).